nathan-eagle/granted/granted-mvp/README.md

 - `POST /api/agent` – Streams agent responses as server-sent events
 - `POST /api/upload` – Upload PDFs and attach them to the session's vector store
 - `POST /api/import-url` – Fetch remote URLs and ingest them as searchable files
+- `GET /api/logs/[deploymentId]` – Fetch runtime logs for a Vercel deployment (requires auth + Vercel token envs)
+- `POST /api/coverage/na` – Toggle a discovered slot as Not Applicable and refresh coverage
 - `POST /api/export` – Build and download a DOCX from markdown
 - `GET /api/health` – Health check used by Vercel and monitors

+## Debug scripts

+- `pnpm tsx scripts/debug-extract.ts --session <session-id> [--slot <slotId|all>] [--dry-run]` — inspect what the discovered DoD extractor would insert, without mutating the database when `--dry-run` is supplied.

 ## Testing